Frequently Asked Questions

 Though there are some security camera systems that are 100% proprietary and will only store video on the brand-specific recording device they are sold with, such security cameras are mainly sold through big-box resellers and online e-stores.
 A reputable security camera system integrator would not use such non-compatible and brand-specific security cameras.
 PRO Tip - Ask if the Network Video Recorder you are considering is ONVIF (Open Network Video Interface Forum) compatible to help guarantee cross-brand compatibility.

-Storage options for your security camera's video will vary by booth brand and model of the Network Video Recorder (NVR) you choose.
+Storage options for your security camera's video will vary by both brand and model of the Network Video Recorder (NVR) you choose.
 Though some security cameras exclusively use a cloud storage solution, this is not found in commercial-grade security camera systems.
 As exclusive cloud video storage is only practical in consumer-grade camera systems where large numbers of security cameras and large amounts of stored videos are not involved.
 When considering storage options for your security cameras ask about the maximum number of internal hard drives the NVR can support, the maximum storage capacity per hard drive, the Video Codec the NVR system will use to compress the video (keep in mind H.265 is the most current standard), and finally, ask if the NVR supports an external Network Attached Storage device.

 Unlike consumer-grade security cameras that run on batteries that power on and record video only when they detect motion, a professional-grade security camera will always have power and the ability to record video.
 In a professional-grade system, it is up to the Network Video Recorder (NVR), its features and settings, to decide if the video is saved on an around the clock basis or only when the camera detects motion.
 Pro Tip - When deciding on a model of NVR, ask about the software features the NVR supports, in regards to recording, and make sure they match with your specific needs.